rocketacademy/sarah-classic/class-exercises/day-1-basic-file-and-data-manipulation.md

 ## Data Manipulation with Operations and Variables

 For each app, make a copy of the starter code, as in the [setup](https://basics.rocketacademy.co/4-getting-started-with-code/4-2-our-first-program#setup) with `git clone`.
-Reminder to `npm install` to activate ESLint!
 For some apps you may need to google for information.
 Remember that as pairs, you are also googling together.
 Please switch driver and navigator each app.

 ### **Minutes in Weeks**